duccss/PearlPlus/README.md

 `rename oldPearlID newPearlID` changes the pearlID.

-`default PearlID` sets that pearl as default when whispering load with `autodefault` disabled.
+`default PearlID` sets that pearl as default if `autodefault` disabled.

 ### Usage